GeoscienceAustralia/sira/README.md

 #### Setting Up the Environment

+It is good practice to set up a virtual environment for working with developing code.
+This gives us the tools to manage the package dependencies and requirements in a transparent manner, and impact of dependency changes on software behaviour.

 We recommend using `conda` for managing virtual environments and packages required for running `sifra`.

 For the sake of simplicity, we recommend using `Anaconda`.
 It is a free Python distribution,